2035 Sustainability Goals

 The SRP Board of Directors approved changes on June 3, 2019 to further improve the SRP 2035 Sustainability Goals that will now include more aggressive measures to reduce carbon emissions, strengthen the grid to allow more customer choice and improve water resiliency.

 The decision was the result of a five-month inclusive process with more than 60 community stakeholders and customers to gain input, recommendations and support for revising our sustainability efforts.
 A public commenting period was held in December 2018 through early 2019 to solicit feedback from customers and generated more than 4,000 comments.
 Details of that process are available in the Community Stakeholder Engagement Summary Report and supporting attachment .

-The energy sector is responsible for about one-third of greenhouse gas (GHG) emissions in the U.S. SRP will strive to decrease carbon dioxide (CO2) emissions, the primary GHG, from power generation, our internal operations and through other initiatives.
+The energy sector is responsible for about one-third of greenhouse gas (GHG) emissions in the United States.
+SRP is committed to cutting carbon dioxide (CO2) emissions—the primary greenhouse gas (GHG)—from power generation, our internal operations and through other initiatives.

-- As of April 30, 2020, SRP delivered power to homes and businesses that carried a carbon intensity of 934 lbs CO2 per MWH.
-(Includes clean energy products from large customers and opt-in carbon-reducing energy products for residential customers.
+- As of April 30, 2021, SRP delivered power to homes and businesses that carried an overall carbon intensity of 922 lbs. of CO2 per MWh.
+This intensity includes clean energy products for large customers and opt-in carbon-reducing energy products for residential customers.
 This number is also subject to change pending completion of a third-party verification and submission to The Climate Registry.

 - Planned decommissioning of coal-fired plants include Hayden in 2027, Craig Unit 1 in 2025 and Unit 2 in 2028, Four Corners in 2031 and Coronado no later than 2032.